OpenJavaCard/openjavacard-site/source/devguide/technologies.rst

 NFC
 ---

 Near-Field Communications (NFC) allows contactless communication between various forms of devices, including smartcards in both card and token form.
+This communication can either be in the form of smartcard commands or by using or emulating an NFC memory device, which are actually based on a small set of tightly specified smartcard commands.
+The memory variant is used for what is commonly called an "NFC Tag", which will contain a so-called NDEF record.
+These records can contain simple data objects such as strings, URLs and vCard records.

+In the JavaCard world NFC is just another interface to the smartcard.
+It uses the same protocols as contact-based interfaces.
+The main practical difference is that the card only remains powered for a short time.
+A smartcard application can determine what interface a command came from and enact appropriate policy to balance out the ad-hoc nature of NFC card usage.

+It is possible to emulate an NFC memory device on a smartcard, allowing for the transfer of NDEF records.
+Some smartcards include additional hardware to facilitate doing so, but this is generally not required unless you need to be compatible to proprietary NFC security technologies such as Mifare.

+NFC is not limited to phone-and-card and card-and-terminal applications.
+There are large-scale applications of NFC where the phone actually acts as an NFC command target (mobile-phone payment).
+Other applications use stationary devices that act as an NFC target so that the interaction is between a phone and a stationary object - possibly using online transactions (used in the travel industry for tracking-based fare solutions).

 SIM Toolkit
 -----------

-The SIM Toolkit standard allows the development of JavaCard applications specifically for SIM cards.
+The SIM Application Toolkit (commonly called SIM Toolkit or STK) standard allows the development of JavaCard applications specifically for SIM cards, allowing the development of card applications providing value-added services and provider services integration.

+STK applications can provide interactive text-oriented menus that will be displayed by the phone.
+They can also implement USSD dialing codes.
+It is also possible to expose SIM applications to applications on the host phone.
+All of this is done through STK-specific JavaCard APIs and SIM-specific smartcard commands.

+In practice, this technology is only available to mobile phone network operators and their subcontractors.
+It might be possible to create a "dummy SIM card" that allows only SIM Toolkit applications but no actual network use.
+This would enable the use of SIM slots in Dual-SIM phones for security purposes.